python-ugame/ugame-docs/tutorial.rst

 the line number where the error is.
 Correct it and save again, and the board will restart again and run your code.

+You won't find the Python files for those two libraries on your device, because they are included in the firmware directly.
+The first one, `ugame`, gives you access to all the hardware of your device: the display, the buttons, the audio output, the battery voltage, etc. The second one, `stage`, is a very basic game library, giving you an easy way to draw tiled maps and sprites on the screen.
+`There is complete documentation for that library, if you are curious.
+<circuitpython-stage.readthedocs.io>`_.

 Banks
 =====